rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

 When the script completes, the keys and certificates will be in the directories specified above.

-## MicroZed
+## Configure and Deploy Amazon FreeRTOS on Xilinx Zynq-7010

 The MicroZed device runs Amazon FreeRTOS.
-You will copy the credentials you download from the IoT console to the MicroZed SD Card with TBD file name(s) into TBD directory.
+You will copy the credentials you download from the IoT console to the MicroZed SD Card with ```$WORKSHOP_HOME/edge/auth-node-zynq7k/gateway-ultra96.crt.pem``` and ```$WORKSHOP_HOME/edge/auth-node-zynq7k/gateway-ultra96.key.prv.pem``` files into **TBD** directory.
 These credentials will link the device to your account which we will then subscribe to a pre-defined MQTT message from the platform.

 1. Power off the MiroZed board by unplugging the USB cables.
 2. Eject the SD Card.